The most convenient snacking citrus tastes a whole lot better when you get them in-season and when they've had more time to ripen on the tree.

 Seasonal recipes

-Fresh mandarins are great for snacking and using raw in salads.
-But if you have a bag of clementines that just don't have a lot of flavor, you can still make good use of them in baked goods, in a marinade, or a recipe that relies on the zest for most of the flavor.
+But when I have a bag of clementines that taste a little bland, I still make good use of them in baked goods, in a marinade, or a recipe that relies on the zest for most of the flavor.

 Salads